 Insurance adjusters are skilled negotiators, and you can be sure they scour every claimant’s online profiles for anything that might contradict the facts of the case.
 If you are not careful, social media posts could hurt your car accident claim:

-1. By Minimizing the Injuries
+1. By Bringing the Severity of Your Injuries into Question

 A traditional photograph might be worth a thousand words, but if you have been using social media for any time at all, you probably already know that digital images rarely tell the whole story.
 Users tend to post only the most flattering shots online, which can be deceiving.